-Their study tested Vitamin D levels and the metabolism of Vitamin D. Only 10-15 percent of Vitamin D total is available to act on “target cells”.
+Their study tested levels and the metabolism of this vitamin.
+Only 10-15 percent is available to act on “target cells”.

-The study did test some of the different types of vitamin D, but found that measuring total vitamin D and bioavailable vitamin D were the most accurate.
+The study did test some of the different types of vitamin D, but found that measuring total amount and bioavailablity were the most accurate.

 “This study is the first research that evaluates the association of vitamin D metabolites with cardiovascular events And evaluating usable vitamin D could mean the difference on the amount of vitamin D prescribed, if it’s prescribed at all,” continued Dr. May.